 Lana is a Brooklyn based freelance director and producer who seeks to reimagine the human experience.
-Lana is dedicated to the building of bridges between the text and the artist, the audience and the performer and more importantly, the theater and our local and global communities.
+Lana is dedicated to the building of bridges between the past and the present, classics and new, text and the artist, the audience and the performer and more importantly, the theater and our local and global communities.
+Right now her focus is artistic action and reinvention for communal change.

 Lana is passionate about telling stories with, by and for the community.
 Above all else she works to create stories that reimagine, rebuild and redefine possibility and evoke healing in our community.
 She is inspired by theatrical stories with a deeply honest core but are told in a reimagined, non traditional, innovative way.
 She loves that tell stories that exist in the grey areas of our lives and ask more questions than answers; stories in the space between the real and surreal, the awake and the dreaming, the living and the dead.
 She seeks to create a world on stage where the familiar is strange and the strange is familiar.